[Moderate revision–posted 6/1/18 (replaces 10/1/14 edition)]

-Normally, a student is appointed to a position at a salary rate between the minimum and maximum of the salary range for the appropriate category as identified in the current Personnel Pay Plan.
+Normally, a student is appointed to a position at a salary rate between the minimum and maximum of the salary range for the appropriate category as identified in the current Texas Tech Pay Plan.

 All student employee appointments are considered temporary appointments and are not eligible for participation in the regular employee group insurance programs, leave accrual programs, retirement programs, holidays, or other benefits made available to regular employees.

 The only exceptions are Teaching Assistants, Graduate Part-Time Instructors (GPTI), Research Assistants, and Graduate Assistants who are employed to work 20 hours per week (.5 FTE) for a period of at least four and one-half months per year and are eligible to participate in the Group Insurance Plans.
 For additional information, refer to OP 64.11, Insurance Coverage of Graduate Student Employees.

 Graduate students who are not currently eligible for insurance but are appointed as a .5 FTE for a long semester will be eligible for insurance and should be designated as benefits eligible, unless the appointment specifies a separation date of less than four and one-half months.
 The premium sharing for employee's group insurance is charged proportionately based upon the funding for the salary payments made during each month.

 It is the employing department's responsibility to ensure that student employees employed on a monthly salaried basis make up work time missed during holidays and between terms or process leave without pay requests for these periods.